 The marinade is key in this recipe, so bear in mind that you will need at least 3 hours to let the chicken marinate in the refrigerator.
 You might even want to do this overnight.

 Keep internal temperature in mind.
 When it comes to grilling, it’s very easy to char the outside of your meat while leaving the inside still raw and unsafe to eat.
 I recommend getting a good grill thermometer.
-They’re great value for money, and will change the way you use your BBQ grill.
+They’re great value for money, and will change the way you use your BBQ.

 Grilled Honey Lime Chicken with Pineapple Salsa